 U.S. District Court, District of Massachusetts

 U.S. Supreme Court

-Larry has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Real Estate Law in Boston, MA.
-He has been listed in Best Lawyers in America since 2012.
+Larry was selected by his peers for inclusion in The Best Lawyers in America© 2018 in the field of Real Estate Law.
+Larry has been listed in Best Lawyers since 2012.